core-wg/href/draft-ietf-core-href.md

 10. {:#c-query} Queries are optional in URIs; there is a difference between an absent query and a present query that is the empty string.
-   A CRI represents its query component as an array of zero or more query parameters, which are CRI text strings.
+   A CRI represents its query component as an array of zero or more CRI text strings, called "query parameters."
    Zero query parameters (an empty array) is equivalent to a URI where the query is absent; a single query parameter that is the empty string is equivalent to a URI with a present, but empty, query string.
-   A query in a URI is represented in a CRI by splitting its text up on any ampersand ("&") characters into one or more query parameters, which may contain certain characters (including ampersands) that were percent-encoded in the URI.
+   URI query strings are often in the form of "key=value" pairs joined by ampersand characters.
-   Query parameters are often in the form of a "key=value" pair.
+   A query string present in a URI is represented in a CRI by splitting its text up on any ampersand ("&") characters into one or more query parameters, which may contain certain characters (including ampersands) that were percent-encoded in the URI.
    When converting a CRI to a URI, one or more query parameters are constructed into a URI query by joining them together with ampersand characters, where certain characters (including